OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-expanding-card-with-a-hover-effect/README.md

+# 🐞 Creating a Pure CSS Expanding Card with a Hover Effect

 This document details the creation of an expanding card using only CSS.
 No JavaScript is required.
 The effect involves a card that smoothly expands its content area on hover, revealing hidden information.
 This is achieved using CSS transitions and animations.